 The guide is primarily intended for patients and family members, acting on their own or within Patient and Family Advisory Councils (PFAC) or other committees, who seek to partner with their healthcare systems to improve care through quality improvement and research.
 The guide can also be used by learning healthcare system personnel who seek to partner with patients and families to improve care.

-In addition to the guide, we have provided stand-alone versions of two of the exercises:
+In addition to the User's Guide, we have provided separate versions of two of the learning exercises.

 Research reported in this Guide was funded through a Patient-Centered Outcomes Research Institute® (PCORI®) Award (ME-1507-31307).
 The views presented in this work are solely the responsibility of the authors and do not necessarily represent the views of the Patient-Centered Outcomes Research Institute® (PCORI®), its Board of Governors or Methodology Committee.